roshni-b/OpenGL-Graphics/README.md

-# Computer Graphics programs using OpenGL
+# Simple geometric illustrations using OpenGL

 ## Demonstrating the following simple figures: